Restore an iPhone, iPad or iPod touch from a local backup

 When Find My iPhone is turned on, Activation Lock prevents iMazing from restoring a backup to the device.
 You will have to turn off Find My iPhone before proceeding.

-Since iOS 17.3 Apple add an extra security layer called Stolen device protection.
-If it's activated on the device, you will need to disable this at first before being able to turn off Find My iPhone.
+Since iOS 17.3, Apple has added an extra security layer called Stolen Device Protection.
+If it's activated on the device, you will need to disable it first before being able to turn off Find My iPhone.

 To learn how to disable Stolen Device Protection and Activation Lock, see How to turn off "Find my iPhone" on your iPhone, iPad, or Mac.